 |back to top|

-Last year at the 11th Annual Creek to Bay Cleanup 6,000 dedicated volunteers cleaned 224 miles of shoreline and inland areas at 90 sites, removing a total of 175,000 pounds of debris!
-Of these cleanup sites, 26 were coastal and 64 were inland, further emphasizing the importance of removing debris at its source.
+The 14th annual Creek to Bay Cleanup was our most successful yet!
+On April 23rd, 2016 over 6,400 dedicated volunteers cleaned and beautified a record number of 110 total coastal and inland sites, removing a total of 170,000 pounds of debris!
 The event continues to grow in popularity each year, as the environmental message spreads throughout San Diego County.
+We hope you'll join us next year.
+Learn more at CreektoBay.org.

-- Conduct an extensive amount of media coverage for the event through television, print, radio, and Internet outlets
+- Extensive media coverage for the event through television, print, radio, and online outlets.

-- Promote through ILACSD's e-newsletter that reaches over 17,000 County residents
+- ILACSD e-newsletter reaches over 23,000 County residents

-- Promote the event on the ILACSD website which is accessed by countless environmental enthusiasts, businesses, schools, and families throughout the region
+- Exposure on ILACSD's website which is accessed by thousands of environmental enthusiasts, businesses, schools, and families throughout the region.

 Visit the Creek to Bay website to learn more about this event!